Do you need help choosing the right hiking boots?

 Examine the wear and tear on the soles of your shoes:

 Pronation: If the inside of your sole is very worn, then your foot is pronated.

 Pronation is a normal and natural shock absorption movement of the foot and is characterized by a slight inward bend.

-Supination: the outside of your sole is the most damaged, so your foot is supinator.
+Supination: the outside of your sole is the most damaged, so your feet supinate.